Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/typescript-types-and-interfaces.md

 This will be valid, and the User interface will now have these three fields.
 However, I would not recommend this as you will get lost as to what kind of properties an interface should have.

-On the other hand, the type will simply throw an error if we type the same.
+On the other hand, the type will throw an error if we type the same.

 ```js
 type User = {